 Melanie Sherman is a ceramic artist, born in Germany and currently residing and working in Kansas City, Missouri.
 She has a Bachelor of Fine Arts Degree in ceramics from the Kansas City Art Institute.
 Her background is in graphic design, where she developed an eye for pattern and decoration.
 In her ceramics she combines her love for ornamentation and her fascination with the history of ceramics, referencing 18th century European porcelain.

-She also has been a resident at The Archie Bray Foundation in Helena, Montana and Anderson Ranch in Snowmass, Colorado.
+Melanie has been a Summer resident at The Archie Bray Foundation in Helena, Montana and a Fall resident at Anderson Ranch in Snowmass, Colorado.
 She is currently a Foundation Resident Artist at the Charlotte Street Foundation in Kansas City, Missouri.

 Melanie has exhibited her work internationally, including Hungary, Canada, and America.
 She was awarded the 2014 Regina Brown Undergraduate Fellowship from the National Council for Education of the Ceramic Arts (NCECA) and the 2014 Windgate Fellowship Award by The Center for Craft, Creativity & Design.